inkognitro/react-app-tutorial/03-routing.md

 );
 ```

-As always, we leak our public available package components with an `index.ts` file:
+As always, we leak our public available components of the package with an `index.ts` file:
 ```typescript
 // src/packages/routing/index.ts